mlibrary/about-publishing/src/content/features/transforming.md

       could not exist in a print environment.
     content:
       - type: quote_slider
-        book: i used to love to dream
-        quote:
-          name: Sara Jo Cohen
-          title: Senior Acquiring Editor, University of Michigan Press
-          quote: I saw a chance to challenge what counts as scholarly publishing in terms of both form and content.
-This mixtap/e/ssay  was an opportunity to support cutting-edge scholarship that we were uniquely able to take on because of the digital affordances of Fulcrum.
-        slides:
-          - image: /assets/screen-shot-2021-07-16-at-4.39.36-pm.png
-            image_alt: ""
-            title: ""
-      - type: quote_slider
         book: "ESC "
         quote:
           quote: I feel extremely fortunate to have worked with UMP on my two experimental